23/4 As A Mixed Number

 Q: What if the remainder is zero after dividing the numerator by the denominator?

 A: If the remainder is zero, it means the improper fraction is a whole number.
-For instance, 12/4 = 3, as 12 ÷ 4 = 3 with no remainder.
+To give you an idea, 12/4 = 3, as 12 ÷ 4 = 3 with no remainder.

 Q: Can I convert decimal numbers to mixed numbers?